agiza/stream-video-player/readme.txt

 * A huge fix to the way the language loads in the settings page

 == Upgrade Notice ==
-This update is very importat, fixes some issues with "the_excerpt", fixes the video aspect ratio to show the correct size, fixes some issues displaying the player on mobile devices and has a lot of new and cool futures to make it easier to use.
+This is a critical update to fix a general bug in version 1.1.0, it also fixes some issues with "the_excerpt", fixes the video aspect ratio to show the correct size, fixes some issues displaying the player on mobile devices and has a lot of new and cool futures to make it easier to use.

 == Screenshots ==